qubyte/rubidium/README.md

 which makes it robust against memory leaks.
 It has been bundled for you with its dependencies, so Rubidium has no dependencies in production.

-Both UMD (for your CommonJS, AMD, and browser global needs) and ES2015 flavour modules have been provided, so you can use this module easily with all major module systems.

 ## Usage

 A brief example is given below.
 See the examples directory for some more